|

 It is known that other modifications may be made to the present invention, without departing from the scope of the invention, as noted in the appended claims.

-Claim: 1.
-A method for the testing of human subjects, such as a child, an adult or a brain damaged adult, using standard psychological and educational assessment tools employing multi-media technology, each of said subjects being capable of identifying answers to questions being answered, said method comprising the steps of:
+1. A method for the testing of human subjects, such as a child, an adult or a brain damaged adult, using standard psychological and educational assessment tools employing multi-media technology, each of said subjects being capable of identifying answers to questions being answered, said method comprising the steps of:

 a. placing the subject to be tested so as to face the monitor screen of a multi-media personal computer;